Financing US Subsidiaries

 Solution: The combination of factoring the target’s A/R and the unencumbered A/R of one of their other holdings provided the necessary funds to complete the acquisition within two weeks of being introduced to the deal.

 Client: Midwestern U.S. manufacturer with over $1 billion in annual sales.

 Situation: The subsidiary’s parent company embarked on a major capital expenditure program, resulting in restrictions on intercompany advances.

 Need: Although strong financially, the client needed working capital flexibility without creating debt.

-Solution: Prestige purchased their receivables without recourse through a $30 million factoring line, so the client could have access to immediate cash.
-As factoring is not a loan, the company assumed no debt on its balance sheet.
+Solution: Prestige purchased their receivables without recourse through a $30 million factoring line, so the client could access immediate cash.
+Since factoring is not considered a loan, the company assumed no debt on its balance sheet.

 Client: U.S. Subsidiary of German carton manufacturer with $5 million in annual sales.

 Situation: The ten-year-old subsidiary was historically funded by its foreign parent company.
-Due to global banking environment, the parent company made an abrupt decision to stop supporting the U.S. subsidiary.
-The subsidiary faced closure if it could not secure financing.
+Due to the global banking environment, the parent company made an abrupt decision to stop supporting the U.S. subsidiary.
+As a result, the subsidiary faced closure if it could not secure financing.